 Our HR consultants can help guide you through your employee issues.

-Every company is different, and it’s important that your employee handbook reflects exactly who you are.
+No small business is the same, and it’s important that your employee handbook reflects exactly who you are.
 We’ve put together a list of what we think should be included in an employee handbook:

 A welcome statement

 This will be a introduction to your organisation, giving an overview of the company history, values and objectives.

 The different types of leave are numerous, including paid sick leave, shared parental leave, compassionate leave and annual leave.
 It’s a good idea to have a separate policy for each, covering areas such as entitlement, pay and expectations.

 Travel and expenses